-In order to try out or participate in athletics and cheerleading, students must follow all rules set forth in the Athletic Handbook.
+In order to tryout or participate for athletics and cheerleading, students must follow all rules set forth in the Athletic Handbook.

 Students must be in attendance at school on the day of an activity in order to attend or participate (3 or more periods).
 Please reference the Chilton Athletic Handbook for more information.